 The typhoon comes almost a year after a storm killed more than 1,200 people on Mindanao

 An intense typhoon made landfall in the southern Philippines early Tuesday amid fears that it could be worse than a 2011 storm that killed more than 1,200 people.

 Typhoon Bopha struck the large southern island of Mindanao, which is rarely in the direct path of tropical cyclones, fueling fears that it could be as devastating as a storm that killed more than 1,200 people there almost a year ago.

-Bopha, the most powerful typhoon to hit Mindanao in decades, had top winds of 175 kph (110 mph) as it came ashore over the city of Baganga early Tuesday.
-Millions of people, many of whom live in remote and unprepared communities, were in the storm's path, Philippine authorities and aid groups said.
+The storm packed top winds of 175 kph (110 mph) as it came ashore over the city of Baganga, and millions of people – many of whom live in remote and unprepared communities – were in the storm’s path, Philippine authorities and aid groups said.

 “It really is getting to be a very, very big typhoon and it’s just starting,” Richard Gordon, the head of the Philippine Red Cross, said Tuesday.